dathan/go-vector-embedding/README.md

 ## Purpose

-Build a template repository to get to coding as quickly as possible, by starting from a common template which follows the guidelines [`here`](https://github.com/golang-standards/project-layout)
+Build a search interface to query openai's endpoints with the result of the vector embedding search result.

 ## Features
 * Makefile to build consistently in a local environment and remote environment